In December 2019, there were more than 75,000 flight services scheduled in the UK.

 If you've booked a package holiday

-In the UK and Europe, it is actually a legal requirement for package holidays to be covered.
+In the UK and Europe, it is a legal requirement for package holidays to be covered.
 This means that it is crucial for you to book your holiday through a reputable company that provides ATOL protection.
 When searching for a travel company, always keep an eye out for the ATOL logo, as it is usually displayed on their website.

 ATOL protection cover is specifically designed for packages that include a combination of flights and accommodation (including cruises).
 It also applies to packages that include flights and car hire, as well as those that combine flights, accommodation, and car hire.
 This comprehensive protection ensures that you are safeguarded throughout your entire travel experience.